← Back to trust

 8. Disclosure and Regulatory Implications

 The SEC’s January 28, 2026 staff statement on tokenized securities is relevant here, but only if described correctly.
 It is a joint statement of the Divisions of Corporation Finance, Investment Management, and Trading and Markets.
 It says that tokenized securities generally fall into two primary categories: securities tokenized by or on behalf of issuers, and securities tokenized by unaffiliated third parties.
 Within the third-party category, the statement distinguishes custodial and synthetic models.
-The paper uses this taxonomy as stated.
+The analysis uses this taxonomy as stated.

 Compositional evaluation is therefore the right regulatory posture.
 Tokenized-finance systems should be evaluated layer by layer rather than by assigning one economic substance to an entire branded ecosystem.
 Ondo’s architecture is an especially clear example of why.